windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/db/basic.md

 ## Get Database

-In DatabaseModel, you can get internal DB object.
+In `DatabaseRepository`, you can get internal DB object.

 ```php
 $this->db;